TureganoJose/ARCproject/README.md

 The raw pictures were resized to match the netwowrk and augmented with cropping, rotation and gaussian filters.

-3 different models were tested for the segmentation approach.
+3 different models were tested for the segmentation approach (see below).
+Although there are plenty to explore (ie: https://awesomeopensource.com/project/mrgloom/awesome-semantic-segmentation), I ended up tweaking existing architectures to adjust the number of paramenters to bring down latency.
 1. Vainilla Segmentation as specified in https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html.
 Only 400K parameters.
 Very simple and decent enough results but struggling a lot with some shadows, sky, rocks and sunshine.
+I added an extra layer in the encoder and decoder so now the number of filters go up to 256 with much better results (1.96 million parameters).

 ![Simple net for Segmentation](Pictures/Simple_Segmentation.png)